Social Sciences

 Learn regenerative approaches to the development of place, society and self by working with and from the (bio)region west of Amsterdam and take part in community life at an urban farm estate.
 You will work with pioneers in this emerging field, locales, practitioners and academics, get to know the deeper underpinnings of regenerative practice, and are invited to hands on participation in the territory.

-The program provides insights into the principles and frameworks of regenerative regional development.
+The program provides hands-on practice and insights into the principles and frameworks of regenerative development.
 You will explore different approaches and learn the underlying theories.
 In addition, you will quickly build a community and create your own unique learning journey by experiencing how a territory works.
 At the end of the summer school, you will share your learnings, achievements, or experiences in a final public exhibition.

 • Throughout the program, you will conduct your own research.
 Whether you pursue a philosophical or artistic project, the program offers a rich environment full of opportunities.